NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 Perfectionism can make it difficult to slow down, ask for support, or make time for yourself, especially when work, responsibilities, or daily pressure already feel overwhelming.
 Online therapy makes it possible to access support from the privacy and convenience of your own home without adding additional stress around commuting or scheduling.

-Dr. Lara Kennerly provides virtual therapy for perfectionism to adults throughout California who are struggling with chronic self-imposed pressure, intense and debilitating fear of mistakes, burnout, anxiety, and relentless expectations of themselves.
+Dr. Lara Kennerly provides virtual therapy for perfectionism to adults throughout California who are struggling with chronic self-imposed pressure, intense and frequent fear of making even a small mistake, burnout, anxiety, and unrealistically high and unforgiving self-imposed standards and expectations.

 Virtual sessions are available for adults across California, including Los Angeles, San Diego, San Francisco, Oakland, San Jose, Fresno, Long Beach, Bakersfield, Santa Barbara, Irvine, Pasadena, Santa Monica, Walnut Creek, Palo Alto, Berkeley, Monterey, Napa, and surrounding communities.